 For Researchers: Alpha-1 Foundation Research Programs

-The Alpha-1 Foundation has invested nearly $47 million to support Alpha-1 Antitrypsin (AAT) research and programs.
-Research projects have been conducted at 94 institutions in North America, Europe, the Middle East, and Australia.
+The Alpha-1 Foundation has invested more than $50 million to support Alpha-1 Antitrypsin (AAT) research and programs.
+Research projects have been conducted at 97 institutions in North America, Europe, the Middle East, and Australia.
 The level of research activity in AAT is at an all-time high and holds much hope for the future for individuals diagnosed with AAT Deficiency.

 We offer two distinct kinds of financial support.